 Social isolation is another tricky topic when it comes to addiction among college students, as it’s hard to spot when a healthy behavior becomes unhealthy.

-Just like a person who attends parties may simply be very extroverted, a person who spends a lot of time alone may simply be very introverted, and neither of those traits are warning signs in and of themselves.
+Just like a person who attends parties may simply be very extroverted, a person who spends a lot of time alone may simply be very introverted, and neither of those traits is a warning sign in and of itself.

 However, you can look for specific indicators that a preference for alone time has turned into social isolation, which may indicate addiction.